JimBobSquarePants/Cruncher/Nuget/readme.txt

 		Cruncher comes with some helpers to make adding methods easier.

-		Simply add @using Cruncher.Web to your view and use the following methods to add resources.
+		Simply add @using Cruncher to your view and use the following methods to add resources.

 		// Default.
 		@CruncherBundler.RenderCSS("style.css", "style.less", "style.scss")